lndecastro/Teaching_with_AI/TaLwAI/Module5_ClassDelivery.md

 **Advanced Option — Instructor Voice Cloning**
 Create a private cloned voice for consistent instructor presence in audio materials.

+### Tool 11: Microsoft Copilot —> Create

+**Use Case 1 — Create an Image**
+Generate custom images from text prompts for slides, handouts, LMS pages, or presentations.

+**Use Case 2 — Create a Video**
+Produce short AI-generated videos combining visuals, transitions, and optional narration.

+**Use Case 3 — Design an Infographic**
+Transform text, bullet points, or structured data into visually organized infographics.

+**Use Case 4 — Create a Story**
+Generate short stories, narratives, or scenarios to contextualize concepts.

+**Use Case 5 — Design a Poster**
+Produce polished posters with headlines, visuals, and concise explanatory text.

 ## 5.4 Monitor Engagement and Comprehension in Real Time